Access to Records

 Rubella (German measles)

 - Serological evidence of immunity (antibody titre level).
-History of having had Rubella disease is not acceptable documentation of immunity.
+A history of having had Rubella disease is not acceptable documentation of immunity.

 Non-Discrimination and Anti-Harassment Policy